EricHsia7/colors/widgets/widgets.md

 8. Add Widget to home screen
 9. Edit the widget and change the Script field to the name of the Script you just created.
 10. Enjoy it!
+## Notes
+* An independent widget needs an independent script to operate independently (one-to-one), otherwise the content of multiple widgets will be the same.
 ## Widgets
 ### Colors Random
 [Get JS](https://github.com/EricHsia7/colors/blob/main/widgets/js/colors_random.js)